Master of Science in Occupational Therapy

 Students with English as a second language must provide documentation of scores from the Test of English as a Foreign Language (TOEFL).
 A Total Score of 89 (or greater) and a Speaking Score of 26 (or greater) on the TOEFL are required.

 Criminal Background Check and Drug Screening Policy

-All students in the Davenport University College of Health Professions are required to submit to criminal back ground checks (including child abuse and neglect) and drug screenings.
+All students in the Davenport University College of Health Professions are required to submit to criminal background checks (including child abuse and neglect) and drug screenings.
 The results of the checks/testing, which remain confidential, will be used to determine a student’s eligibility for continued enrollment in the College of Health Professions and the Occupational Therapy program.
 Students who refuse to consent to background checks and/or drug testing will be dismissed from the program.
 The first background check and drug screening occur early in the first semester of the Occupational Therapy program (background checks and drug screenings are not part of the application process).
-Applicants who have concerns are encouraged to contact Christy Nelson, Davenport University Occupational Therapy Department Chair, for more information (email@example.com; 616-871-6156).
+Applicants who have concerns are encouraged to contact the Davenport University Occupational Therapy Department Chair for more information.

-Persons who have been charged with or convicted of a felony may be barred from being certified by the National Board for Certification in Occupational Therapy (NBCOT).
-NBCOT certification must be successfully completed in order to apply for a state license to practice and work as an occupational therapist.
-Prior to application to the Occupational Therapy program at Davenport University, applicants with concerns are encouraged to review their specific situation with NBCOT.
-Questions should be directed to: Credentialing Services at NBCOT, 12 S. Summit Avenue, Suite 100, Gaithersburg, Maryland, 20877.
-Phone: (301) 990-7979; email: character.review.nbcot.org.
+Persons who have been charged with or convicted or a felony may be barred from being certified by the National Board for Certification in Occupational Therapy (NBCOT).
+NBCOT certification must be successfully completed to practice as an occupational therapist.

 Tuition and Fees